Loiasis is confined to the rain forest belt of western and central Africa. Humans are the only known natural reservoir for this parasite.

 Many serologic tests for antibodies do not differentiate Loa loa from other filarial nematode infections.
-Loa-specific antibody tests have been developed, but they are not widely available in the US.
-A quantitative real-time PCR (qPCR) to confirm the diagnosis and determine the microfilarial burden is available at the Laboratory of Parasitic Diseases, National Institutes of Health.
+Loa-specific antibody tests have been developed, but they are not widely available in the United States.
+A quantitative real-time PCR (qPCR) to confirm the diagnosis and quantify the microfilarial burden is available at the Laboratory of Parasitic Diseases, National Institutes of Health.

 Treatment of loiasis is complicated.
 Diethylcarbamazine (DEC) is the only drug that kills microfilariae and adult worms.
-In the US, it is available only from the CDC after laboratory confirmation of loiasis; clinicians should seek expert advice before they initiate treatment, and they should do the following before initiating treatment with DEC:
+In the United States, it is available only from the Centers for Disease Control and Prevention (CDC) after laboratory confirmation of loiasis; clinicians should seek expert advice before they initiate treatment, and they should do the following before initiating treatment with DEC:

 Clinicians should seek expert assistance when measuring the number of microfilariae and thus determining the severity of the infection.

 In heavily infected patients, filarial antigens (released by the microfilariae as DEC kills them) may trigger encephalopathy, leading to coma and death.
-Patients with > 8000 microfilariae/mL blood are at risk of this effect and may benefit from apheresis or initial treatment with albendazole 200 mg po bid for 21 days; the goal is to reduce the microfilarial load to < 8000/ mL before DEC is initiated.
+Patients with ≥ 8000 microfilariae/mL blood are at risk of this effect and may benefit from apheresis or initial treatment with albendazole 200 mg orally twice a day for 21 days; the goal is to reduce the microfilarial load to < 8000/mL before DEC is initiated.
 Multiple courses of DEC may be necessary.

-Patients who have failed ≥ 2 rounds of treatment with DEC may be given albendazole 200 mg po bid for 21 days.
+Patients who have failed ≥ 2 rounds of treatment with DEC may be given albendazole 200 mg orally twice a day for 21 days.

 Ivermectin has also been used to reduce microfilaremia, but albendazole is preferred because its onset of action is slower and risk of precipitating encephalopathy is lower.